Polymarket/neg-risk-ctf-adapter/docs/NegRiskAdapter.md

 Merges complete sets of YES and NO tokens into collateral.

-_Unwraps_ the wrapped collateral return from the CTF into the original collateral before returning to the user.
+_Unwraps_ the wrapped collateral returned  from the CTF into the original collateral before returning to the user.

 ### Parameters